NickSwainston/docker_training_2024/_episodes/03_containers.md

 # add files from the current directory in to the build directory (all the files for the Robbie library)
 ADD . /tmp/build

-# install python dependencies, with specific versions specified for longevity, and Robbie scripts
+# install python dependencies and the psrdb scripts
-# using pip install . will break the shebang lines of some scripts so stick with python setup.py install
-RUN pip install -r requirements.txt && \
+RUN pip install . && \
-    python setup.py install && \
     rm -rf /tmp/build

 # set the home directory to be /tmp so that we get fewer warnings from python libraries like matplotlib or astropy.